UtriainenJ/Stargazer/README.md

 The project has currently been developed and tested using JetBrains' IntelliJ IDEA development environment.
 Therefore, the installation and usage instructions are provided with the assumption that IntelliJ IDEA is being used.
 Installation and usage instructions will be updated as the project progresses.
 For installation instructions for IntelliJ IDEA, visit the following link: https://www.jetbrains.com/help/idea/installation-guide.html .

+Remember, while configuring IntelliJ during installation, choose to create associations between IntelliJ and .java and .pom files.
+Its also good to update the PATH variables same time.

 The project uses Java 17, JavaFX 23 and Maven 3.9.9.
 Instructions for installing Java can be found at the following link:https://docs.oracle.com/en/java/javase/17/install/installation-jdk-microsoft-windows-platforms.html.
 If you cannot install Java 17, Java 22 will also work.